danielaparker/jsoncons/doc/md/Classes/wjson.md

 ```
 ### Interface

-The interface is the same as [json](json), substituting wide character instantiations of classes - `std::wstring`, `std::wistream`, etc. - for narrow character ones.
+The interface is the same as [json](json), substituting wide character instantiations of classes - `std::wstring`, `std::wistream`, etc. - for utf8 character ones.

 ### See also

 - [wojson](wojson) constructs a wide character json value that preserves the original insertion order of an object's name/value pairs

-- [json](json) constructs a narrow character json value that sorts name-value members alphabetically
+- [json](json) constructs a utf8 character json value that sorts name-value members alphabetically

-- [ojson](ojson) constructs a narrow character json value that preserves the original insertion order of an object's name/value pairs
+- [ojson](ojson) constructs a utf8 character json value that preserves the original insertion order of an object's name/value pairs